kaboc/dart_text_parser/README.md

 [UrlMatcher] does not match URLs not starting with "http" (e.g. `example.com`, `//example.com`, etc).
 If you want them to be matched too, use [UrlLikeMatcher] instead.

+#### matcherType and matcherIndex

+`matcherType` contained in a [TextElement] object is the type of the matcher used to parse the text into the element. `matcherIndex` is the index of the matcher in the matcher list passed to the `matchers` argument of [TextParser].

 #### Extracting only matching text elements